Urbanization: History

 A global map illustrating the first onset and spread of urban centres around the world, based on.

-From the development of the earliest cities in Indus valley civilization, Mesopotamia and Egypt until the 18th century, an equilibrium existed between the vast majority of the population who were engaged in subsistence agriculture in a rural context, and small centres of populations in the towns where economic activity consisted only of trade at markets and manufactures on a small scale.
+From the development of the earliest cities in Indus Valley Civilization, Mesopotamia and Egypt until the 18th century, an equilibrium existed between the vast majority of the population who were engaged in subsistence agriculture in a rural context, and small centres of populations in the towns where economic activity consisted only of trade at markets and manufactures on a small scale.
 Due to the primitive and relatively stagnant state of agriculture throughout this period, the ratio of rural to urban population remained at a fixed equilibrium.
 However, a significant increase in the percentage of the global urban population can be traced in the 1st millennium BCE.

 With the onset of the British Agricultural Revolution and Industrial Revolution in the late 18th century, this relationship was finally broken and an unprecedented growth in urban population took place over the course of the 19th century, both through continued migration from the countryside and due to the tremendous demographic expansion that occurred at that time.
 In England and Wales, the proportion of the population living in cities with more than 20,000 people jumped from 17% in 1801 to 54% in 1891.
 Moreover, and adopting a broader definition of urbanization, while the urbanized population in England and Wales represented 72% of the total in 1891, for other countries the figure was 37% in France, 41% in Prussia and 28% in the United States.

-As labourers were freed up from working the land due to higher agricultural productivity they converged on the new industrial cities like Manchester and Birmingham which were experiencing a boom in commerce, trade, and industry.
+As labourers were freed up from working the land due to higher agricultural productivity, they converged on the new industrial cities like Manchester and Birmingham, which were experiencing a boom in commerce, trade, and industry.
 Growing trade around the world also allowed cereals to be imported from North America and refrigerated meat from Australasia and South America.
 Spatially, cities also expanded due to the development of public transport systems, which facilitated commutes of longer distances to the city centre for the working class.

 Urbanization rapidly spread across the Western world and, since the 1950s, it has begun to take hold in the developing world as well.
-At the turn of the 20th century, just 15% of the world population lived in cities.
-According to the UN, the year 2007 witnessed the turning point when more than 50% of the world population were living in cities, for the first time in human history.
+At the turn of the 20th century, just 15% of the world's population lived in cities.
+According to the UN, the year 2007 witnessed the turning point when more than 50% of the world population was living in cities, for the first time in human history.

-Yale University in June 2016 published urbanization data from the time period 3700 BC to 2000 AD, the data was used to make a video showing the development of cities on the world during the time period.
+Yale University in June 2016 published urbanization data from the time period 3700 BC to 2000 AD, The data was used to make a video showing the development of cities around the world during the time period.
 The origins and spread of urban centres around the world were also mapped by archaeologists.